All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 There is a strong cognitive element to their programme as people will learn to deal with urges, manage their own thoughts, feelings and behaviour, and maintain high motivation levels to develop the discipline to live a balanced life.

-Anyone seeking to access rehab treatment in the Manchester area will undergo a comprehensive assessment which will form part of the admissions process.
+Anyone seeking to access rehab treatment in the Manchester area will undergo a comprehensive psychiatric assessment which will form part of the admissions process.

-The person conducting the assessment will ask questions to gain information that will form the foundation for your treatment plan.
+The person conducting the psychiatric assessment will ask questions to gain information that will form the foundation for your treatment plan.

 The assessor will provide a risk rating for each dimension ranging from 0 (positive) to 4 (negative), and the risk scores will help form your treatment plan.